riemannzeta1191/kbs_FinalProject/README.md

 Vamsi Pogula: - Researched the dataset  and put an ideation of the project workflow using GCP Platform.

-Turab Ali: - Worked on building the model for prediction Sayan Bhattacharya: - Worked on the preprocessing and building.Moreover teamed up with Ali and Vamsi to build the model
+Turab Ali: - Worked on building the model for prediction

+Sayan Bhattacharya: - Worked on the preprocessing the dataset and building dashboards.Moreover teamed up with Ali and Vamsi to build the model.

 Dataset - https://www.kaggle.com/c/ga-customer-revenue-prediction/data